astampoulis/makam-paper-funpearl/makamcode/07-miniml.md

 \begin{versy}
 ``Sometimes it just is better / to avoid all those words. \\
-Just squint your eyes a little bit / and Hagop'll strum some chords.''
+Just squint your eyes a little bit; / Hagop will strum some chords.''
 \end{versy}

 ```makam